sefinek/easy-sitemap-generator/README.md

-# 🗺️ Easy Sitemap.xml generator without any limits
+# 🗺️ Easy Sitemap.xml generator
 Finally!
 A free and easy-to-use `sitemap.xml` generator with no restrictions for your website.
 Improve your search engine rankings effortlessly!
 All you need is Node.js installed and this module.
 Good luck!